Public goods

 They then get into numbers.
 No messing around.

 Nice.
 60% of users have a repeat order.
 That’s a fact.
-Hm, well it is for the September cohort.
+Hmm, well it is for the September cohort.
 Their cohorts aren’t all roses.
 Look at January- It’s 19%.
 They don’t have enough data to really make too many assumptions, but it’s ok.

 Saying 95% of people say they will buy is like your mate letting you pay the bill and he will get it next time.
 TBD…

 NPS is Net Promoter Score.
 They claim they are in the 98% of their industry but there are no benchmarks.
 That doesn’t feel credible to me.
-According to here Warby Parker last reported their NPS as 84.
+According to here, Warby Parker last reported their NPS as 84.
 That’s a lot higher.

 Seems like they are going to market via business partnerships.
 They list 4 brands but no actual details.
 I was in WeWork in SF on Montgomery this week.
 They aren’t there.